Iron Maiden: Latest albums and tours (2015–present)

 In February 2016, the band embarked on The Book of Souls World Tour, with shows in 35 countries across six continents, including their first performances in China, El Salvador, and Lithuania.
 It was the band's biggest album tour since 1996.
 In total, Iron Maiden played 117 shows on six continents for well over two and a half million people.
 The band then launched the Legacy of the Beast World Tour in Europe in 2018, with North and South American shows following in 2019.
 The tour was inspired by the band's new mobile game and comic series released in 2017, entitled Legacy of the Beast.
 The tour was received very positively by fans and critics, spanning up to three years with 140 shows, performing to over 3.5 million fans.
 The COVID-19 pandemic forced the rescheduling of nearly one million tickets from 2020, first to 2021, and then to 2022.
-In October 2020, the band announced they would release a live album from the Legacy of the Beast World Tour called Nights of the Dead, Legacy of the Beast: Live in Mexico City.
-The double concert album was recorded during three sold-out concerts in Mexico City's Palacio de los Deportes for a combined audience of over 70,000 people.
+A live double album from the Legacy of the Beast World Tour called Nights of the Dead was recorded during three sold-out concerts in Mexico City's Palacio de los Deportes for a combined audience of over 70,000 people.

-On 15 July 2021, Iron Maiden released a video for their first song in six years, "The Writing on the Wall", which was directed by Nicos Livesey.
-Four days later, the band announced their seventeenth studio album, Senjutsu, would be released on 3 September 2021.
+On 19 July 2021, the band announced that their seventeenth studio album, Senjutsu, would be released on 3 September 2021.
 Senjutsu eventually reached the top of the best-seller lists in 27 countries, but it was the band's first album in fifteen years not to reach number one on the UK charts, although it did top the UK Rock & Metal Singles and Albums Charts.
 In total, Senjutsu reached the top three in 55 countries and the top five in 63 countries.

-On 1 February 2023, the band received their second nomination for the Rock and Roll Hall of Fame.
+In September, the band and Kiss were inducted legacy members into The Metal Hall of Fame alongside Triumph, Stryper, guitarist Marty Friedman, and photographer Mark Weiss.

 The band started their 25th global tour, The Future Past World Tour, with a concert in Ljubljana in May 2023.
-On 6 October, the band performed at the Power Trip festival which drew nearly 100,000 people.
 Throughout the 2023–24 world tour, Iron Maiden performed 81 shows for almost two million fans.
-Following the conclusion of the tour in São Paulo in December 2024, McBrain retired from touring, but would still remain a member of Iron Maiden and be involved with various upcoming band-related projects in the studio.
-The following day, it was announced that British Lion drummer Simon Dawson would be his touring replacement for any further tours.
+Following the conclusion of the tour in São Paulo in December 2024, McBrain retired from touring, but remained a member of Iron Maiden who would be involved with studio projects.
+British Lion drummer Simon Dawson was announced as his touring replacement.